Well, well, well. What have we here? 27 things your Realtor won’t tell you?!

 It’s really out of anyone’s control.
 How can you possibly interview neighbors when you already have a lot on your plate just finding and buying the perfect home?
 The truth is, you can’t predict it.
 For your sake, I hope you don’t hate your neighbors.

-Some agents won’t tell you to skip the final walk-though.
+Some agents won’t tell you to skip the final walk-through.
 Those agents would be the good ones!
 If an agent says, “Naw… just blow it off.
 You’ve got a home warranty,” that’s a double sin!

 Realtors are in the business to make money.
 They don’t get paid if you decide to rent, or if they do, it’s a very small amount.
 I shoot straight with my clients.
 A couple of times I did tell them they should not buy but rent instead.
 In those cases, it was the right thing to do.